How do you choose the best publishing companies when you publish a new book?

 These companies also offer a high royalty percentage, between 60-70%.

 Amazon Kindle Direct Publishing (KDP) Recommended

-If you are publishing for the first time, there is no doubt that KDP is the best way to make your book available for sale online.
-There is no doubt that Amazon sells books and a lot of them.
+If you are publishing for the first time, KDP is the best way to make your book available for sale online.
+You can publish poetry, novels, non-fiction, or even a short story.

-You can read more about these two choices in our article; The Pros And Cons Of Amazon KDP Select Exclusivity.
+You can read more about these two choices in our article, The Pros And Cons Of Amazon KDP Select Exclusivity.

 Apple iBooks Recommended

 Apple Books is a clear number two in the ebook market.
 Again, you will publish with a very big company.
 There is very little personal help available.